The most common cause of low testosterone is merely growing older.

-Aging, the disease conditions, and other factors above, are the most common “clinical” reasons for a drop in testosterone.
+Aging, along with conditions, and other factors as noted above, are the most common “clinical” reasons for a drop in testosterone.
 However, there are many lifestyle or behavioral factors of life in modern western society, that have also lead to near epidemic proportions of men in their 40s and 50s presenting with low testosterone.
 Here are 7 surprising causes of low testosterone.

 Poor diet – Excessive sugar, too many carbohydrates, and processed foods, all can lower testosterone both directly and indirectly.
 High blood sugar impacts insulin production, and insulin influences testosterone production.
 Beyond that, an unhealthy diet leads to obesity, and obesity also reduces testosterone.
 This then becomes a vicious cycle, because Low-T also slows the metabolism and decreases your ability to burn fat.